Corruption at the top

 Like myself (part-Sicilian) he can smell a scumbag the other end of Princes Street in a thunderstorm.
 Saviano has spent a large chunk of his professional life exposing the murderous criminal underworld of the Italian Mafia, nevertheless he believes that Britain is the most corrupt country in the world.

 When you have spent a lot of your time investigating the rotten core of the Mafia you know a thing or two about corruption and how it operates.
-If you are amassing stolen money you need a place not only to stash it, but to gain access to it when needed.
-That’s called a bank.

 The author of international bestsellers Gomorra, and ZeroZeroZero, the former made into an international film, has lived under police protection since publically denouncing members of the Camorra, a powerful Neopolitan organised crime syndicate, in 2006.
+The new fascist right in Italy wants him unguarded.

-His book is a first-hand, non-fiction analysis of how organized crime controls everything in his native region.
+His book is a first-hand, non-fiction analysis of how organised crime controls everything in his native region.
 There’s no aristocratic Mafia ‘Godfather’ family mixing with normal society, only a series of thugs and killers stealing money from the poor and dishing out summary torture or killings.

 Saviano made a rare historic appearance at the Hay Literary Festival flanked by several security guards.
 He warned the audience in Hay-on-Wye that financial institutions were allowing ‘criminal capitalism’ to thrive through offshore holdings.
 [My emphasis.]